BitPassion/v2.vuejs/source/guide/index.md

 <div v-text="message"></div>
 ```

 Here the div element has a `v-text` directive with the value `message`.
-This tells Vue.js to keep the div's textContent in sync with the Vue instance's `message` property.
+What it does is telling Vue.js to keep the div's textContent in sync with the Vue instance's `message` property.

 Directives can encapsulate arbitrary DOM manipulations.
 For example `v-attr` manipulates an element's attributes, `v-repeat` clones an element based on an Array, `v-on` attaches event listeners... we will cover them later.